be0vlk/owlculus/README.md

 **NOTE:** This will only reveal correlations between cases that are assigned to the current user.
 Hypothetically, there could still be cases that are not assigned to the user but have a correlation.
 Admins have access to everything.

-### Admin
+### System Configuration
-Basic admin portal that allows you to create, manage and delete users.
+Administrators can customize system-wide settings through the Settings page:

+**Case Number Configuration:**
+- **Templates**: Choose from preset formats (YYMM-NN, PREFIX-YYMM-NN)
+- **Custom Prefixes**: Set organization-specific prefixes for case numbers
+- **Auto-Incrementing**: Automatic sequential numbering within each format

+### User Roles & Permissions

+**Admin**
-`Admin` Full access to do anything in the app, including run all plugins, view and edit any case/client, etc.
+- Full access to all system features and data

-`Investigator` Standard read/write access to any cases they have been assigned to.
-This includes editing notes and running the various plugins offered in app.
-They cannot create cases.

-`Analyst` Essentially, read-only access.
-They can review notes and download evidence from any case they are assigned to, but have no access to any write operations or plugin runs.
+- Create and manage cases, clients, and users
+- Run all plugins and access all case data
+- Configure system settings and case number formats

+**Investigator**
+- Standard read/write access to assigned cases
+- Create and edit notes, upload evidence
+- Run plugins and analysis tools
+- Cannot create cases or manage users

+**Analyst**
+- Read-only access to assigned cases
+- View notes and download evidence
+- Cannot edit data or run plugins
+- Cannot create cases or manage users